giecaruff/stoneforge/docs/modules/reservoir/index.rst

 Reservoir
 =========================

-**About:** This section contains documentation for the Reservoir analysis module.
+**About:** This section contains documentation for the reservoir analysis module.

 .. toctree::
    :maxdepth: 1